 There is an interesting explicit formula, somewhat analogous to Lemma \ref{l-bprod}, for a special case of Hadamard products.
 We have

 The numerator of \eqref{e-had1} may be expressed as a Hadamard product; it is $x^i(1+a x)^{m+j-i}*x^j(1+b x)^{n+i-j}$.

 Equation \eqref{e-had1} is equivalent to a classical formula of Euler for hypergeometric series \cite[p.~2, Equation (2)]{bailey}.
-See also \cite[Theorem 4.1]{ikar} for another proof of the case $i=j=0$.
-This formula \footnote{By definition the binomial coefficient $\binom{a}{b}$ is $a(a-1)\cdots (a-b+1)/b!$ if $b$ is a nonnegative integer, and is $0$ otherwise.} actually holds for all $m$ and $n$ (the coefficient of $x^k$ on both sides is a polynomial in $m$ and $n$), and if $m$ and $n$ are nonnegative integers then the sum in the numerator of \eqref{e-had1} has only finitely many nonzero terms.
-In particular, if $m$ and $n$ are nonnegative integers, $i\le m+j$, and $j\le n+i$, which is always the case when \eqref{e-had1} represents a Hadamard product of proper rational functions, the nonzero terms in the numerator range from $k=\max(i,j)$ to $k=\min(n+i, m+j)$.
+See also Kar \cite[Theorem 4.1]{ikar} for another proof of the case $i=j=0$.
+This formula actually holds for all $m$ and $n$, where the binomial coefficient $\binom{a}{b}$ is defined to be $a(a-1)\cdots (a-b+1)/b!$ if $b$ is a nonnegative integer, and is $0$ otherwise.

+If $m$ and $n$ are nonnegative integers then the sum in the numerator of \eqref{e-had1} has only finitely many nonzero terms.
+In particular, if $m$ and $n$ are nonnegative integers, $i\le m+j$, and $j\le n+i$, which is always the case when \eqref{e-had1} represents a Hadamard product of proper rational functions, then the nonzero terms in the numerator range from $k=\max(i,j)$ to $k=\min(n+i, m+j)$.